 Hi mamas!
 I’m Kristin Gourley, IBCLC.
 I’m a mom to 5 and lactation consultant with Lactation Link.
 I’m here today to talk about how breastfeeding changes as baby gets older.
 Hope it helps create some confidence as you go about breastfeeding your growing baby!

-If your goal is to breastfeed for more than the first few months, you’ll need to know more than just the basics as breastfeeding changes as baby grows!
-That’s why we offer our Hurdles and How To’s class as part of the three class video bundle.
-Hurdles and How-to’s goes over the bumps that can arise over the entire course of breastfeeding– whether that’s 24 hours or 24 months for you.
+If your goal is to breastfeed for more than the first few months, you’ll need to know more than just the basics as breastfeeding changes as your breastfed baby grows!
+That’s why we offer our Hurdles and How To’s class as part of the Confident Breastfeeding Course Bundle.
+Hurdles and How-to’s goes over the bumps that can arise over the entire course of breastfeeding– whether that’s the first days of life, weeks or 24 months for you.
+It also covers weaning and how the process can work for you and your baby!

-Part of the reason that things change even though the basics of breastfeeding (like latch and supply & demand) are still important, is because baby changes!
+Part of the reason that things change even though the basics of breastfeeding (like latch and breast milk supply & demand) are still important, is because baby changes and baby needs change as well, along with baby’s growth!
 Knowing how different milestones can affect breastfeeding can help you know what to expect as baby grows..

-Distraction.
 Some babies become very distractible around 3-6 months!
-They are hungry and know to look for mom to nurse, but then someone talks, the phone rings or even the dog walks across the room.
+They are hungry and know to look for mom to nurse, but then someone talks, the phone rings or even the dog walks across the room and interrupts baby feeding.
 Baby just can’t help turning to check it out!
 This can be a frustrating phase, but baby being interested in the world around him is really a great thing!
 You can help limit distraction by nursing in a quiet room or trying out a new position where baby can see around the room better without unlatching.

 Just like so many other aspects of parenting, be ready for breastfeeding changes as baby gets older!
 I tell moms of newborns all the time to trust baby and allow him to nurse often– this is one thing that doesn’t change!
 Keep trusting your baby.
 If you’re unsure about whether your baby’s behavior at the breast is normal, don’t hesitate to reach out for an e-consult so we can help you reach your breastfeeding goals!
 What breastfeeding changes did you notice as your baby grew?
 I’d love to hear in the comments.